eirikbrandsaas/PanelDataTools.jl/README.md

 [![Coverage](https://codecov.io/gh/eirikbrandsaas/PanelDataTools.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/eirikbrandsaas/PanelDataTools.jl)

 ## Introduction
 This package aims to introduce some convenience tools for working with Panel Data in the `DataFrames.jl` world in Julia.
-In particular, it is inspired by some of Stata's great panel data packages such as `tsspell` and lag/lead/difference operators `L.`, `F.`, and `D.`.
-It relies on [`DataFrame.jl`](https://github.com/JuliaData/DataFrames.jl) and [`PanelShift.jl`](https://github.com/FuZhiyu/PanelShift.jl/blob/master/src/PanelShift.jl)
+In particular, it is inspired by some of Stata's great panel data packages such as `tsspell` and lag/lead/difference operators `L.`, `F.`,`S.`, and `D.`.
+It relies on [`DataFrames.jl`](https://github.com/JuliaData/DataFrames.jl) and [`PanelShift.jl`](https://github.com/FuZhiyu/PanelShift.jl/blob/master/src/PanelShift.jl)

 From the original announcement of the `tsspell` package:
 > One underlying theme recurs frequently on Statalist: there's a direct solution to the problem making use of Stata's features.
 However, if you do this kind of thing a lot, you might also want a convenience program which encapsulates some of the basic tricks in the neighbourhood.